SuspiciousCat869/AniDub-Captions/README.md

 - Psycho-Pass Season 2
 - Puella Magi Madoka Magica
 - Puzzle & Dragons X
+- Rascal Does Not Dream of Bunny Girl Senpai
+- Rascal Does Not Dream of Santa Claus
 - RADIANT
 - RADIANT Season 2
 - RE-MAIN